All posts by nguyen2025

 Thank you to Kim Dung, Bác Ngọc, Bác Thanh, Bác Nga, Bác Son, Bác Hương and Dì Nhung.
 Also to Fairfield City Museum and Gallery (where this work will be installed in March 2026) and Creative Australia.

-LISTENING 2
+LISTENING 2 (Macquarie Fields)

 Talking to my family about listening to frog calls and keeping an eye out for different frogs in the suburbs, my aunty recorded a large frog she found in her garden a few weeks back in Macquariefields.